OODemi52/ewsx_parser/README.md

 ## Final Considerations
 1. You will probably struggle with this project, and depending on who you are an what you want, that might be okay.
 If you're looking for a quick and easy project to fluff your portfolio, **this might not be the one for you**.
 There is *intetionally* no guide for this, no tutorial, and it is a project based on software that is not popular, so there is not much written about it.
-If, on the other hand, you're looking for a bit more of a challenge, want to learn more, improve/sharpen your skills, or are just someone that really likes EasyWorship, then you've come to the right place! **You will still struggle** but that process of struggling throught the problem is **CRUCIAL** to learning deeply
+If, on the other hand, you're looking for a bit more of a challenge, want to learn more, improve/sharpen your skills, or are just someone that really likes EasyWorship, then you've come to the right place! **You will still struggle** but that process of struggling throught the problem is **CRUCIAL** to learning deeply.

 ***
 ### **⚠️Warning⚠️**